Roofing Contractor in Vienna, WV

 Serving Vienna and the Surrounding Area

 Vienna's 4,699 occupied housing units make it the largest residential community in Wood County.
 Owner-occupancy sits at 77.9 percent.
 That rate means roughly three out of four roofs in the city fall directly on the homeowner to maintain, finance, and replace when the time comes, with no property management layer to catch deferred problems.
-Platinum Home Exteriors covers Vienna as part of the Parkersburg, WV service area.
+Platinum Home Exteriors covers Vienna as part of the Our Parkersburg, WV roofing services service area.

 At a median construction year of 1966, the typical Vienna home is 60 years old.
 Age matters here.
 Asphalt shingles installed at construction on homes from that era have been replaced at least once, and second-generation roofs installed through the 1980s and 1990s are themselves now 25 to 40 years into a rated cycle.
 A number of Vienna's older blocks also carry pre-1940 homes where the roofing history may include original substrate, cedar shake underlayers, and multiple asphalt overlays.
 An in-person inspection is the only way to know what is underneath the current surface and whether the decking below is still sound.